zetanumbers/posts/myosotis.md

 and deallocate underlying value in safe code (see pin's [drop guarantee](https://doc.rust-lang.org/std/pin/index.html#drop-guarantee)).
-However outside of rust-lang project some people would not follow this rule because they don't know about it or maybe discard it puposefuly (the *Rust police* is coming for you).
+However outside of rust-lang project some people would not follow this rule because they don't know about it or maybe discard it purposefully (the *Rust police* is coming for you).
 Maybe in the future it would be possible to somehow relax this rule in some cases, but it would be a different problem.